PHSC Dual Enrollment

 SAT College Ready Scores are: Reading-24, Writing-25 Math-26 for College Algebra Math-24 for Intermediate Algebra.

 - There are a series of online steps that must be completed for students to participate in Dual Enrollment.
-Many of these steps have to be completed EACH semester that you enroll in a DE class.
+Many of these steps have to be completed EVERY semester that you enroll in a DE class.
 Use the link above to complete the online steps, which include:

 - an initial application-you complete this once

 - a parent approval -YOU DO THIS EVERY SEMESTER

 - followed by a counselor approval-students do not do this